 Broad base of international shareholders

 AkzoNobel, which has a 100 percent free float, has a broad base of international shareholders.
-An analysis of the shareholder structure carried out in January 2009 showed that at 46.1 percent, the US and Canada make up the largest regional group of institutional investors, followed by investors from the UK and Ireland, with 15.5 percent.
-Shareholders from the Netherlands hold 12.1 percent of AkzoNobel shares, while a further 11.7 percent are held by institutional investors from the rest of Europe.
-Around 7 percent of the company’s share capital is held by private investors, most of whom are resident in the Netherlands.
+An analysis of the shareholder structure carried out in January 2011 showed that at 45 percent, the US and Canada make up the largest regional group of investors.
+Investors from the UK and Ireland held 13 percent.
+Shareholders from the Netherlands hold 15 percent of AkzoNobel shares, while a further 15 percent are held by investors from the rest of Europe.
+Around 9 percent of the company’s share capital is held by private investors, most of whom are resident in the Netherlands.